Unbroken Faith Is Not Just for Parents of Kids with Special Needs

 Unbroken Faith: Spiritual Recovery for the Special-Needs Parent is for parents, of course.
 But it’s also for the extended family, friends, neighbors and church community who love them.
 I consider the closest concentric circles to a family affected by disability as “first responders.”
 These also include the wonderful circles of therapists, clinicians, educators who work directly with special needs families, as well as church staff and ministry team volunteers (e.g. pastors, children and student ministry leaders) and counselors and therapists who can wrap around to provide needed emotional and spiritual supports.

-In particular, I wrote chapter 18, Compassion: Suffering With (available in the free extended preview) to help others understand and know how to support a family affected by disability: What to say or do, what not to say or do.
+In particular, I wrote chapter 18, Compassion: Suffering With (available in the free extended preview by subscription to her website) to help others understand and know how to support a family affected by disability: What to say or do, what not to say or do.
 Because our closest friends and family want to help, but they often don’t know how, and may fear getting it wrong.

 I hope and pray that Unbroken Faith can serve as a translator or tour guide to the complex and delicate world of special needs, to equip “non-native” speakers with understanding, empathy and compassion.